The 69 position, also known as sixty-nine, is a series of sex positions where two people perform oral sex on each other at the same time.

 Threesome 69

 A third partner joins the encounter.
-Participants make a triangle formation and then proceed like in the original 69 position.
+Participants lie on their sides, make a triangle formation, and proceed as in the sideways 69 position.
 One person brings their mouth to the second person’s genitals, the second person does the same to the third person, and the third person follows suit on the first person.

 Many sex positions allow one partner to be in charge or doing more of the work.
 The 69 position requires enthusiastic participation from both partners the whole time, and the angles can get tiring.
 But partners can give their mouths a break and use their hands instead.
 If the genitals become too sensitive, a partner can use their mouth on other body parts.